Quentin2050267/Prediction-Market/README.md

 # Web3-Prediction-Market
-It is a baseline for our prediction market wen3 dapp.
-One problem here is it needs some gas fee to depoly(?) the smart contract on the thirdweb thus needing to actually be connected to the wallet which has some crypto in it.
-So this version only uses mock data as shown in the frontend.
-There is no token transaction for now.
-I have applied for the support for free development, hope it will be approved. 🤞
+It is a baseline for our prediction market wen3 dapp. **It is now fully connected into Kaia Testnet.**

 ## Implementation